Azure/cadl-ranch/.changeset/slow-bobcats-judge.md

 "@azure-tools/cadl-ranch-specs": patch
 ---

-Add test case for polymorphism and Record<string>.
+Add specs for inheritance models with or without discriminator.